lowsteve/DKV-Store/README.md

 ```

 Navigate into this newly created directory (`zookeeper-3.4.14/`).
 The ZooKeeper
-server requires a configuration file in order to run.
-By default, it looks for
+server requires a configuration file in order to run, by default, it looks for
 this file in `conf/zoo.cfg` under the root of the ZooKeeper directory.
 A sample
 configuration file is provided with ZooKeeper releases under
 `conf/zoo_sample.cfg`, which you will need to rename or copy: